grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 implemented yet.
 Note that post-[A74], this will not require adding any new fields in the xds_cluster_impl LB policy configuration.

-### Transport Reporting Current MAX_CONCURRENT_STREAMS

-In order for the subchannel to know when to create a new connection, the transport will need to report the current value of the peer's MAX_CONCURRENT_STREAMS setting up to the subchannel.

-TODO: in C-core, maybe revamp the connectivity state API between transport and subchannel?  was thinking about doing this anyway for subchannel metrics disconnection reason -- but need to figure out a plan for direct channels

 ### Subchannel Behavior

 The connection scaling functionality in the subchannel will be used if